 The La Spezia bay is known as the “Gulf of Poets.
 But what is the reason of this name?
 Which poets have spent their lives here and praised the beauty of the area?

-Probably the most popular one is the so told “Byron Grotto”, in Portovenere: the grotto name is also “Grotta Arpaia” a small bay located in a spectacular point, behind the San Pietro Church and underneath the spectacular high cliffs joining Portovenere to the Cinque Terre area.
-Traditionally, this breathtaking point was the departure point of the challenging swimming that Lord Byron undertook in 1822 to reach his friend Percy B. Shelley and his wife Mary, both poets too, who stayed at Villa Magni in San Terenzo.
-There is no evidence of this fact, yet to Byron is dedicated an international swimming competition, taking place every year at the end of August, when over fifty swimmers from all over the world, professionals and amateurs, compete in the eight kilometers and 800 meters of sea dividing Porto Venere to San Terenzo.
+Probably the most popular one is the so-told “Byron Grotto“, in Portovenere: the grotto name is also “Grotta Arpaia” a small bay located in a spectacular point, behind the San Pietro Church, and underneath the high cliffs joining Portovenere to the Cinque Terre area.
+Traditionally, this breathtaking viewpoint was the starting point of the challenging swimming that Lord Byron undertook in 1822 to reach his friend Percy B. Shelley and his wife Mary, both poets too, who stayed at Villa Magni in San Terenzo.
+There is no evidence of this fact, yet to Lord Byron is dedicated an international swimming competition, taking place every year at the end of August, when over fifty swimmers from all over the world, professionals and amateurs, compete in the eight kilometers and 800 meters of sea dividing Porto Venere to San Terenzo.